kubos/kubos/docs/dev-docs/device-api-guide.rst

         "x86-linux-native"
     ]

-The API should contain a ``test`` folder with a subfolder containing the test set/s (most APIs will only have one test set).
+The C API should contain a ``test`` folder with a subfolder containing the test set/s (most APIs will only have one test set).

 Within each test set should be three files:

     - ``<test-set>.c`` - The file containing the actual tests
     - ``sysfs.c`` - Stub functions for the underlying `sysfs` calls
     - ``stubs.cmake`` - Makes the stub functions available to the test builder/runner

-API unit tests should cover at least the following cases:

-    - Good cases for all functions
-    - Null pointer cases for each function pointer argument
-    - Out-of-bounds cases for each function argument which is limited by more than its size (ex. ``uint8_t`` but max value of 3)

 Unit tests can be run locally by navigating to the API folder and running ``kubos test``.

 To run the tests the same way that CircleCI does, navigate to the top level of the Kubos repo and issue this command::

     $ python $PWD/tools/build.py --all-tests

+Rust
+^^^^

+Rust has native support for unit tests.
+Use it.

 Test Configuration
 ^^^^^^^^^^^^^^^^^^